5 things to do before moving to new cloud accounting software

 It is important to ensure that your current data is as tidy as possible.
 This is a good time to clean up unwanted data and rectify any transactions that you have been meaning to correct so that you don’t carry them forward into the new system.
 Make sure customer and supplier payments are matched to invoices and reconcile your bank accounts up to date.

-2. Decide on your conversion date
+2. Decide on the date you want to convert to

 3. Inform your accountant